-Vegetation biomass is a crucial ecological variable for understanding the evolution and potential future changes of the climate system, on a local, regional and even global scale.
-For this reason, it is recognized by the Global Climate Observing System (GCOS) as one of the 54 Essential Climate Variables used to characterise climate.
+Vegetation biomass is a crucial ecological variable for understanding the evolution and potential future changes of the climate system, on a local, regional, and even global scale.
+For this reason, it is recognized by the Global Climate Observing System (GCOS) as one of the 54 Essential Climate Variables used to characterize climate.

 Earth observation data are routinely used to validate the accuracy, or identify biases, in climate models.
 The new maps, provided at 100 m resolution, have trimmed uncertainty estimates and will help to further constrain models.